 But if you have a newer MacBook, it has USB Type-C, and the Dart-C will charge it without a problem.
 I tried the Dart-C with the Mac and the Chromebook Plus in our labs, which charged just as if they were using the plugs that came in the box.
 I also charged up a couple of phones with the USB Type-C tip, because that's how the future works: one plug for everything.

 The company has a tool on its website to check compatibility, which can be found here.
 This tool will tell you if a laptop requires too much voltage or requires a nonstandard connector that won't work with the Dart.

 The Dart has a power output of 65 watts, which should be enough for most consumer laptops, with the exception gaming machines and workstations.
 I used the Dart to charge laptops and phones at the same time without any issues.FINsix says that the Dart isn't compatible with Surface tablets or the Chromebook Pixel, because those devices require less voltage (12V DC) than what the Dart puts out (18 to 21V DC).
 The company claims this output is optimal for most laptops.

-If you want the tiniest universal charger on the market, the FINsix Dart is for you, but I'd recommend adding just a little more size to get a better product.
+If you want the tiniest universal charger on the market, the FINsix Dart / Dart-C is for you, as long as there is a tip that supports your laptop.